danielparks/armature/README.md

 Armature sets up Puppet environments for each branch in your control repo and installs modules as specified by the Puppetfile for each environment.

-Armature is designed to replace [r10k](https://github.com/puppetlabs/r10k) for certain, very specific use cases.
+Armature is designed to replace [r10k][] for certain, very specific use cases.
 It does not have nearly as many features, but it is _much_ faster.

-_This is an alpha release.
-The interface is likely to change significantly._
+## Development status

+This is mostly abandoned and I am unlikely to do much more work on this.
+For most people [r10k][] is fast enough.

 ## Glossary